macke89/NorthernLight/README.md

 # NorthernLight
-An old Theme I was working on for BASH.
+An old Theme I was working on for Brackets.
 Based on larz0's Northstar Theme and with some stolen parts from Delkos Theme.